workwithwhop/typerush/whop-app/CORRECT_WHOP_APPROACH.md

 ## 🚨 **The Real Issue**

-Looking at the Whop documentation, we're still using the wrong approach!
+Looking at tASDSAD Whop documentation, we're still using the wrong approach!
 According to the docs, we should be using the **iframe SDK** for in-app purchases, not creating access passes manually.

 ## ✅ **Correct Approach from Whop Docs**